Post box: Gallery

+The Vatican City operates their own post offices as "Poste Vaticane" within the walls of the Vatican City.
+Their post boxes are similar to the Italian post boxes (red) but are painted yellow or blue.

 Post box incorporated into a Type K4 telephone kiosk, introduced in 1927.
 Ten survive in the UK of this design by Sir Giles Gilbert Scott, which also incorporates two stamp vending machines.
 This red telephone box is in Warrington, Cheshire, England.